cseAtIITK/admissions-website/src/announcements/2014-09-29-Direct-Admission-without-GATE.md

 <!--more-->

-We now offer *direct admissions* to motivated B.Tech students who are currently in their final years in any of the *Centrally Funded Technological Institutions* (CFTI).
-To be eligible, you need to have a CPI of at least 7.5 at the end of their sixth semester.
+We now offer *direct admissions* to motivated B.Tech students who are currently in their final year in any of the *Centrally Funded Technological Institutions* (CFTIs).
+To be eligible, you need to have a CPI (average grade out of 10) of at least 7.5 at the end of the sixth semester.
 Having a valid GATE score is *not* mandatory.
-However, you will have to appear for the interviews/tests that the department conducts in the winter.
+However, you will have to appear for the interviews/tests that the department conducts in the winter (i.e. after seven semesters of B.Tech).
 Successful candidates will be given a provisional admission to the Ph.D program.
 This admission will be confirmed provided the student completes his/her undergraduate program with a graduation CPI of at least 7.5.